claine-a/claine-a.github.io/index.md

 permalink: /
 ---

-# Hi, I'm Claine.
+# Hi, I'm Claine (this page is still under construction, the projects are real, just not linked)

 Data Analyst | Generative AI | Machine Learning | Python Development

-I'm a data analyst intereseted in AI, ML, and all things data.
+I'm a data analyst interested in AI, ML, and all things data.

 ## Projects
 ### STR Price Prediction